 Egli Air Haul will return for you the following Saturday.

-For your return flight to Anchorage that day, we historically ask guests to book late afternoon or evening flights to allow for morning weather delays when departing camp.
+For your return flight to Anchorage that day, book a very late afternoon or evening flight to allow for morning weather delays when departing camp.
+The later the better.

 If you want to mitigate travel surprises, usually due to weather delays flying from SAFARI camp to King Salmon, overnight again in King Salmon after your trip with us then depart to Anchorage the following day.
 You’d likely have time for a guided half day of fishing on the famous Naknek River, some DIY fishing on King Salmon Creek near town, or a quick trip to Brooks Falls in Katmai National Park via Katmai Air before you return to Anchorage.
 Or just hang out and relax.